kaylynnsims60/stm-replicationrobertsetal2014/README.md

 # Replication Materials: Roberts et al. STM for Open-Ended Survey Responses

-This repository contains replication materials for a Structural Topic Model (STM) analysis based on Roberts et al's (2014) paper.
+This repository contains replication materials for a Structural Topic Model (STM) analysis based on Roberts et al. (2014).
-The purpose of this project is to reproduce key figures and analytical steps from the original paper while documenting the workflow and challenges of replicating STM analyses using the modern `stm` package in R.
+The purpose of this project is to reproduce the figures and analytical steps from the original paper while documenting the workflow and challenges of replicating STM analyses using the modern `stm` package in R.

 ## Original Paper